Jabra Elite Active 75t are the definitive go-to earbuds for working out and sports.

 And when you want to talk to your friends nearby, turn on the HearThrough mode with a 1 press of the button.

-The mode picks up the ambient sounds with the microphones and sends it to your ears.
+The ambient sound mode picks up the noise with the microphones and sends it to your ears.
 Sometimes the noise becomes stronger like the buzzing of the cars, but that’s probably for the better.

 The easier you hear possible dangers, the easier it is to avoid them.